 A few notes on the making of pastiera:

 The pastry: the pasta frolla should be made with strutto (lard), which is very difficult to come by even in Italy (I mean, good quality lard).
 I use butter only.
 Pasta frolla should always be made the day before: this makes for easier rolling the next day because the pastry has had time to relax.
 Francesconi makes the point that the pastry must be rather thinly rolled and actually with her exact quantities one does not have any other choice.
+You can either roll in in between sheets of parchment paper or simply press it down in the tin (I recommend this if you are making a large pastiera)

 The wheat: you can buy wheat berries that have already been soaked and partially cooked, in tins or jars: it is called grano per pastiera and good Italian delis generally stock it around Easter time.
 The quality is excellent.
 If you want to start from scratch you need to get hold of SOFT wheat kernels and soak them for three-four days, changing the water daily.
 Then you have to boil it for about half an hour or until very tender and then procede with the recipe.
 Last year by mistake I bought HARD wheat kernels and they would never cook to the creaminess I wanted – so check the label carefully.
 Francesconi says to soak the wheat berries for 15 days, changing the water every two days.
 This is excessive in my opinion.
 Already after a couple of days the kernels are actually already soft.